 Bonus Question for Those Currently in School

-Now that you’ve started your program, and have a better understanding of what is required, there is no shame in asking yourself if you would do it all over again.
+Now that you’ve started your program, and have a better understanding of what is required, there is no shame in asking yourself if you would do it all over again or even if you should keep going.

 I recently spoke with a friend of mine who got halfway through a masters degree before dropping out.
 It was a very expensive school and the company paying his way changed their tuition-reimbursement policies.

-Asked if he regretted it, he said he did not and I believed him.
+Asked if he regretted dropping out, he said he did not and I believed him.
 Finishing the program would have likely cost him tens of thousands of dollars and he didn’t need it to advance his career.

 Don’t be afraid to do these calculations too!